Documentation

 Foreign key cascade behavior

-When records are deleted through the application, stored procedures handle cleanup in the correct order.
-The following cascade actions are also defined at the database level as a safety net:
+Stored procedures delete in the correct dependency order.
+The cascades below are defined at the database level as a safety net.

 RelationshipOn delete